DomDerrien/interview-exam/README.md

 As such it goes beyond what's effectively asked.

 The push of a solution on a public repository to fuel discussions with the interviewers.
-To anyone insterested, feel free to propose updates with a push request.
+To anyone interested, feel free to propose updates with a push request.

 - Exam
  - Warning